Teradata results disappoint as demand fizzles in Asia

 Out of the 27 analysts covering Teradata, 18 have either a "buy" or a "strong buy" rating on the stock and 8 have a "hold" rating, according to StarMine.

-(Reporting by Neha Alawadhi and Lehar Maan in Bangalore; Editing by Don Sebastian)
+(Reporting by Neha Alawadhi and Lehar Maan in Bangalore; Editing by Stephen Coates)